Editing item geometry

 -

-Line - select multiple points to draw a connecting line through them all.
+Line - select multiple points to draw a line through them all.
+Select the last point twice to finish.

 -